What does Immigration Planner predict?

 What is the latest?

 Fiscal Year 2019 has been quite an erratic year for F1 - Philippines.
-After a slow start, we saw a big jump in the last few months of the year.
-So after undershooting, did the State department overshoot?
-That will certainly be the key question come October 1st, 2019 and the new Fiscal Year 2020.
+After a slow start, we saw a big jump and we were certainly worried about the beginning of Fiscal Year 2020.
+But November 2019 is alleviating this fears with an unexpected strong advancement.

 Note: U.S. immigration agencies ‘Fiscal Year’ is from October to the following September.
 It is different from a ‘Calendar’ year.
 For example Fiscal Year 2018 is from October 2017 to September 2018, and Fiscal Year 2019 is from October 2018 to September 2019.